Sanglorian/orcus/Orcus Classes and Powers - current.md

 ### Dualclass

-You belong to the Spellsword group and the Mageblade class (along with any other groups and classes that you belong to), and gain the following benefits:
+You belong to the Mageblade class (along with any other classes that you belong to), and gain the following benefits:

 * When you select this feat, select one of the sigil powers.
 Once per encounter, you can use that power.

 # Guard
 Martial Defender
-**Group:** Fighter
 ### Stats
 **Hit Points at 1st Level:** 15 + your Constitution score.
 **Hit Points at Higher Levels:** 6 + your Constitution modifier per level after 1st.